What Is Zero Trust?

 - Data.
 All data and data access must be evaluated and protected according to risk.

 - Devices.
 All devices must be secured (with endpoint management) as well as monitored.

-In addition, organizations should use analytics and monitoring to ensure zero trust is being followed and there are no threats or breaches.
+In addition, organisations should use analytics and monitoring to ensure zero trust is being followed and there are no threats or breaches.

 Barriers to Zero Trust

-Many organizations utilize a hodgepodge of security and access management solutions, many of which do not integrate with each other.
-This means it is difficult for an IT team to set permissions across a network or organization without manually doing so through each application.
-This becomes more difficult once third parties are introduced to the organization as well.
+Many organisations utilise a hodgepodge of security and access management solutions, many of which do not integrate with each other.
+This means it is difficult for an IT team to set permissions across a network or organisation without manually doing so through each application.
+This becomes more difficult once third parties are introduced to the organisation as well.